 AWS’s Auto Scaling feature for ECS automatically increases or decreases the capacity for ECS containers.
-It is triggered by AWS CloudWatch metrics that are available for ECS containers, such as memory usage and CPU.
+It is triggered by Amazon CloudWatch metrics that are available for ECS containers, such as memory usage and CPU.
 You can also use the metrics to add or remove tasks when the load decreases while handling large volumes of incoming requests.
 As a result, it ensures that cluster services are not scaling unnecessarily and help save costs.

 Fine-tuning auto scaling: It is essential to learn the baseline performance of your applications and then measure their performance under load.
 Establishing such a performance profile helps fine-tune auto scaling configurations for ECS and Fargate.

 Types of scaling: ECS auto scaling uses different scaling strategies, such as:

 It adds or removes number of tasks that an ECS service runs based on a specific metric or target value.
 For example, you can set an average target CPU utilization of 50% across a group of ECS tasks.
 When CPU utilization increases highly, add capacity and remove capacity when the utilization gets too low.